-The RS485 communication terminals are used when the boiler plant is being controlled by an Energy Management System (EMS) or an AERCO Control System (ACS) using Modbus (RS485) communication.
+The RS485 communication terminals are used when the Heating Boiler plant is being controlled by an Energy Management System (EMS) using Modbus (RS485) communication.

 2.10.10 RS232 Comm (TxD & RxD)

 As of Firmware version 4.0 and above, these terminals are used only by factory-trained personnel to monitor OnAER communications via a portable computer.